kej715/COS-Tools/README.md

 [here](https://github.com/kej715/DtCyber/tree/main/NOS2.8.7#readme) supports an optionally installed product named `cos-tools`.
-When the product named `cos-tools` is installed on NOS 2.8.7, it installs all of the native tools described above (e.g., _CAL_, _KFTC_, _LDR_, etc.) on COS 1.17.
-It also installs a CCL procedure library named `CRAY` in the catalog of user INSTALL, and that library includes all of the CCL procedures described above.
+When the product named `cos-tools` is installed on NOS 2.8.7, it installs all of the native tools described above (e.g., _CAL_, _KFTC_, _LDR_, _LIB_, _LISPF4_, etc.) on COS 1.17.
+It also installs a CCL procedure library named `CRAY` in the catalog of user INSTALL, and that library includes all of the CCL procedures described above, plus others.
 See [COS Tools](https://github.com/kej715/DtCyber/tree/main/NOS2.8.7#cos-tools) in the [NOS 2.8.7](https://github.com/kej715/DtCyber/tree/main/NOS2.8.7#readme) repository for more details.